-Corporate governance involves processes that permit the effective supervision and management of the OFA's activities by senior management, the Board of Directors and the Minister of Finance.
-It includes identifying individuals and groups responsible for activities and specifying their roles.
+Corporate governance at the OFA involves processes that permit the effective supervision and management of the OFA's activities by senior management, the Board of Directors, its Audit & Risk Management and Human Resources and Corporate Governance Committees, and the Minister of Finance.
+It includes identifying individuals and groups responsible for the Corporation's activities and specifying their roles.